-- Utilization of equipment inside the terminal + storage
+- Demurrage = container rental inside the terminal + terminal storage.

-- Import: Starts to count the same day as the container is gated out (full), and ends the same day as container is gated in (empty).
+Detention starts the same day as the container is gated out (full).
+It ends the same day as container is gated in (empty).

-The following tariffs are valid from 1st of August 2018.
-Days are calendar days.
+The following tariffs are valid as of 1st of June 2019.

 Customs clearance details